sysops-notes/sysops-notes.github.io/sections/ebs_and_efs.md

 	* Encrypt snapshot
 	* Create new volume from encrypted snapshot
 	* Attach new volume in place of the old

+### EBS RAID

+* EBS is already redundant (Replicated withing AZ)
+* RAID is possible as long as the OS supports it (have to do it through OS, not an Amazon "feature")
+	* `RAID 0`
+		* __Increase performance__
+		* If 1 disk fails, you lose data
+		* Could go to 10K IOPS -> 10 disk each having 1k IOPS
+		* Use cases
+			* Application needs a lot of IOPS and doesn't need fault tolerance
+			* DB that has replication built-in
+	* `RAID 1`
+		* __Increase fault tolerance by Mirroring__
+		* Have to send data to 2 EBS -> 2x Network
+		* Use cases
+			* Application that needs to increase volume fault tolerance
+	* RAID 5 - Not recommended for EBS
+	* RAID 6 - Not recommended for EBS

+### CloudWatch for EBS

+* Metrics
+	* `VolumeIdleTime`: Number of seconds when no read/write is submitted
+	* `VolumeQueueLength`: Number of operations waiting to be executed.
+(High number means probably IOPS or application issue)
+	* `BurstBalance`: If becomes 0, need a volume with more IOPS
+* GP2: every 5 minutes
+* IO1: every 1 minutes
+* EBS Volume have status checks
+	* `Ok`: Performing good
+	* `Warning`: Performance below expected
+	* `Impaired`: Stalled, performance is severely degraded
+	* `Insufficient-data`: Metric data collection is in progress

+### EBS For the Exam

+* If you want to use the root volume after termination -> Set `Delete on Termination` to `No`
+* If you use EBS for high-performance: Use EBS optimized instance types
+* EBS volume is unused -> Still paying for that
+* High wait times / Slow response from SSD -> increase IOPS
+* EC2 won't start with EBS set as root volume (Don't name it `/dev/xvda`)
+* After increasing volume size, still need to repartition it

 ## Instance Store